What I Do

 You Do You

-It’s just not your core business and it will consume you.
+Your online presence is not your core business and it will consume you.

 I do this stuff in my sleep and I do it well.
 It IS my core business.
 If you’re a massage therapist, a plumber, or an HVAC company, you don’t have time for this, and you will pay dearly in missed opportunity costs if you get sucked into it.